 Treasurer, the Hon Josh Frydenberg MP

-Minister for Resources, Water and Northern Australia, the Hon Keith Pitt MP
+Minister for Resources and Water, the Hon.
+Keith Pitt MP

-The report is available on the ACCC website.
+The final report is available on the Commission’s website.